 High School Opportunities for Challenge

 Some students may qualify for early entrance to kindergarten or first grade, subject or whole grade acceleration, and early graduation from high school in accordance with the Big Walnut Local Schools acceleration policy.
-Parents should contact their child’s building principal or the gifted coordinator for more information on student acceleration.
+Parents should contact their child’s building principal for more information on student acceleration.

 Need additional information or have questions?
 Please feel free to contact us with any questions you may have regarding your child and the Big Walnut Gifted Services program.
 We welcome your inquiries!